BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 ### The context bottleneck

 Let's get inside the engineering part of the project.
 How will we tackle this problem?
-Do we just paste the japanese source inside ChatGPT and tell it to "Translate in english, make no mistake!"?.
+Do we just paste the Japanese source inside ChatGPT and tell it to "Translate in English, make no mistake!"?.

 ![obligatory make no mistake joke](./makeNoMistake.png)